Hesam-Eskandari/tech-school/flutter/01-basics.md

 - Learn [Dart](https://www.darttutorial.org/) programming language
 - Use [Dartpad](https://dartpad.dev/?) web-based Dart playground to practice and test dart codes.
-- Flutter is a Dart UI framework which can build cross-platform user interfaces for web, Android, and IOS devices.
+- Flutter is a Dart framework which can build cross-platform user interfaces for web, Android, and IOS devices.
 - Widget
   - Building a hierarchy of elements is an intuitive approach to make a UI app.
   - For example in HTML an element can have attributes such as style and class, it can also have children elements.